tapir132/bridge/README.md

 -   Toggleable use of Discord emojis for Hypixel ranks in chat messages.
 -   Privileged slash commands to control bot behaviour in-game.
 -   Toggleable slowmode to slow and control member usage.
--   Automatic rank promotes and demotes (coming soon)
+-   Automatic rank promotes and demotes.
--   Message logging so people can always private message you even if you are offline
+-   Message logging so people can always private message you even if you are offline.

 ## Installation